Kailyn Lowry Baby Daddy Saga: Meet Javi Marrioquin’s New Girlfriend

 A post shared by Javi Marroquin (@javim9) on

-While there was nothing in the post that could confirm whether the two are really dating, In Touch noted how the two made “a super-cute couple,” and said that the fire emoji in the caption says how intense their relationship was.
+While there was nothing in the post that could confirm whether the two are really dating, In Touch noted how the two made “a super-cute couple” and said that the fire emoji in the caption says how intense their relationship was.

 After this photo went viral online, news outlets are quick at digging up who this mystery girl that mended Javi Marroquin’s heart—even amidst the messy Kailyn Lowry baby daddy kerfuffle.

-According to Hollywood Life, Madison is a 26-year-old mother to Harper, her daughter with former MTV roommate, Tony Raines.
+According to Hollywood Life, Madison is a 26-year-old mother to Harper, her daughter with former MTV roommate Tony Raines.
 Apparently, the two split not long after their show on MTV ended, leaving Madison to raise Harper on her own.

-But that is not the only skeleton on her closet.
-In a report from Radar Online, Madison was quoted while admitting about her checkered past involving a popular illegal substance while she was still on The Real World: Skeletons.
+But that is not the only skeleton in her closet.
+In a report from Radar Online, Madison was quoted admitting to her checkered past involving a popular illegal substance while she was still on The Real World: Skeletons.

 “I’m a recovering heroin addict.
 I am scarred for life from it.
 I just feel grateful to be alive.”

-According to the outlet, Madison’s past might impede a happy ending with the Kailyn Lowry baby daddy candidate which is a shame since he appeared to be very happy with her based on their social media images.
+According to the outlet, Madison’s past might impede a happy ending with the Kailyn Lowry baby daddy candidate, which is a shame since he appeared to be very happy with her based on their social media images.

 A post shared by Madison Channing Walls (@madiichanning) on